-Although cannabis is officially legal, many entrepreneurs and cannabis investors are still having difficulty locating a decent spot to secure a production license in California.
+Although cannabis is officially legal, many entrepreneurs and cannabis investors are still having difficulty locating a decent spot to secure a cultivation license in California.

 The obstruction begins and ends with the local municipal or county administration, as even when there are numerous appropriate properties, California is divided into 58 counties and 482 incorporated cities, each with its own municipal government that chooses whether commercial cannabis companies are allowed inside its borders.